 In RPAs, existing trees and other vegetation are protected and building projects are regulated to protect water quality.

-Why was the RPA map updated in 2017?
+Why was the RPA map updated?

 - Regulatory requirement.
 The map must be updated periodically to comply with state law and the County’s Chesapeake Bay Preservation Ordinance.
 Before the 2017 update, the RPA map was last updated in 2003.